What Are Plumbing Codes and Why Do They Matter?

 When Grandfather Clauses Apply

-If your home's plumbing was installed legally under the codes in effect at that time, it is generally considered "grandfathered" — meaning you are not required to upgrade it simply because newer codes exist.
-However, grandfathering has important limits:
+If your home's plumbing was installed legally under the codes in effect at that time, it is generally considered "grandfathered."
+That means you are not required to upgrade it simply because newer codes exist.
+However, grandfathering has important limits in 2026:

 - Safety hazards override grandfather status.
-Lead pipes, conditions that cause water contamination, or systems causing flooding can be forced into compliance by your local Authority Having Jurisdiction (AHJ), regardless of age.
+Lead pipes, cross-connections, or systems causing flooding can be forced into compliance by your local Authority Having Jurisdiction (AHJ), regardless of age.

 - Any modification voids the exemption.
-The moment you remodel, add a fixture, or make substantial changes to the plumbing system, the affected work must meet current code.
-This is especially relevant for plumbing in home additions.
+The moment you remodel, add a fixture, or make substantial changes, the affected work must meet current code, and inspectors may require additional related upgrades.
+Georgia's 2024 IPC even explicitly prohibits reuse of plumbing materials unless professionally reconditioned and approved.

 - Federal law supersedes local grandfathering.
-Lead bans under the Safe Drinking Water Act apply regardless of when your home was built.
+The Safe Drinking Water Act lead ban and the LCRI service line replacement mandate apply regardless of when your home was built.
+Water utilities must complete lead and GRR service line replacements by November 1, 2037.

-If you're buying an older home with aging plumbing, always ask a licensed plumber whether any grandfathered systems pose safety or insurability risks — even if they're technically "legal."
+If you're buying an older home with aging plumbing, always ask a licensed plumber whether grandfathered systems pose safety or insurability risks even if they're technically "legal."
+Insurers increasingly refuse to write or renew policies on homes with polybutylene, galvanized, or known lead lines.
+Learn how to avoid common plumbing mistakes that can silently trigger these compliance issues.

 Frequently Asked Questions